 Kedarnath sits near the source of the Mandakini River, the Chorabari Glacier, and is backed by the icy peaks of the Himalayas.
-It sits at an elevation of 11,755 feet, and the closest road to Kedarnath, about 14 kilometers away.
-The hump of stone worshiped in the temple has a mythological connection which has its roots in the epic Mahabharata in which the Pandavas begged Lord Shiva for mercy after defeating the Kauravas, who were ultimately members of their own family.
+It is located at an elevation of 11,755 feet, and the closest road to Kedarnath is Gaurikund, which is about 14 kilometers away from the temple.
+The stone hump revered in the temple has a legendary significance that dates back to the Mahabharata epic, in which the Pandavas begged Lord Shiva for mercy after defeating the Kauravas, who were eventually members of their own family.
 Lord Shiva, however, did not pardon them, which strengthened the Pandavas’ resolve to beg for pardons.
 Shiva changed into a bull and traveled to Earth to escape them.
 He left his hump in Kedarnath, which is commemorated by the Adi Shankaracharya temple from the eighth century and is relatively close to the Chorabari glacier.

 Badrinath Temple also enjoys a stunning location at the foot of the snow-capped pyramid-shaped Nilkantha peak dedicated to Lord Vishnu.
-Enjoying a picturesque location, it is also one of the most accessible temples in Chardham, founded by Guru Adi Shankaracharya in the eighth century and boasts a beautiful setting in addition to being one of Chardham’s easier-to-reach temples.
+It was built by Guru Adi Shankaracharya in the eighth century and boasts a beautiful setting in addition to being one of Chardham’s easier-to-reach temples.

 Among the shrines of Chardham, the Yamunotri temple was built in the 19th century near the source of the holy river Yamuna.
-The temple is about a 5 km walk from a remote village called Janki Chatti.
-There are several hot springs around the temple which are good for bathing; You will also find pilgrims cooking potatoes and rice as prasad in the temple.
+The distance between the temple and the isolated Janki Chatti village is roughly 5 kilometers.
+Around the temple, there are a number of hot springs that are ideal for bathing.
+You can also find pilgrims preparing rice and potatoes for Prasad within the shrine.

-Created by Adi Shankaracharya in the 8th century, the Chota Chardham yatra circuit includes Gangotri, Yamunotri, Kedarnath and Badrinath.
-April to early June is the perfect time to visit Chardham as temperatures are tolerable and it is possible to explore and travel without getting cold feet or chattering teeth.
+Created by Adi Shankaracharya in the 8th century, the Chardham yatra includes Gangotri, Yamunotri, Kedarnath, and Badrinath.
+From last week of April to June is the ideal time to visit Char-dham since the weather is pleasant, allowing you to travel and explore without feeling chilly or having your teeth chattered.

 We provide you with the best Char Dham Yatra package with the best guidance.
-If you have organized the Char Dham Yatra 2022 tour in Uttarakhand, then share your tour details and get verified bookings from MND TRAVELS.
+If you have organized the Char Dham Yatra tour in Uttarakhand earlier, then share your tour details and get verified bookings from MND TRAVELS.
 Contact us here